-I recently checked out the Massanutten hiking trails in McGaheysville, Virginia, including the Kaylor’s Knob Trail and Massanutten Ridge Trail.
+There are two hiking trails on-property at Massanutten Resort in McGaheysville, Virginia, including the Kaylor’s Knob Trail and the Massanutten Ridge Trail.

-Both hikes start from the parking area on Del Webb Drive, which is home to Massanutten Overlook for views across the resort and Blue Ridge Mountains.
+Both hikes start from the parking area on Del Webb Drive.
+You’ll also find Massanutten Overlook for views across the resort and Blue Ridge Mountains.

 The two hikes are essentially two sides of a ridgeline hike along Massanutten Mountain.
 That noted, the hikes are very rocky, with some rock scrambles.